kinow/pccora/README.rst

 PCCORA
 ======

 PC-CORA parser for Python.
-Supports the format described here `https://badc.nerc.ac.uk/data/ukmo-rad-hires/pc-coradata.html` (accessed 2015-12-05).
+Supports the format described here `https://badc.nerc.ac.uk/data/ukmo-rad-hires/pc-coradata.html` (accessed at 2015-12-05).

 This format is used for `radiosonde data https://badc.nerc.ac.uk/data/ukmo-rad-hires/`.
 According to Wikipedia,

 "A radiosonde (Sonde is French and German for probe) is a battery-powered telemetry instrument package carried into the atmosphere usually by a weather balloon that measures various atmospheric parameters and transmits them by radio to a ground receiver."

+This format is produced by old `Vaisala http://www.vaisala.com` equipments.
+Newer data is probably available in the NetCDF.

 History
 -------